siffiejoe/lua-amalg/README.md

     lua -lamalg main.lua

-Multiple calls will add to this module cache.
+Multiple runs will add to this module cache.
 But don't access it from multiple concurrent processes!

 You can use the cache (in addition to all module names given on the